netniV/racktables-tasks/README.md

 ## Frequency

+Task Frequencies are a very flexible and powerful tool in the arsenal.
+Each frequency requires just a name and the format (frequency).
+The name is displayed in the drop down selections available when defining a definition.

-Frequency is a very flexible and powerful field.
-By default, when a browser supports it, there will be a list of predefined entries that can be selected to be used as the frequency.
+By default, when a browser supports it, there will be a list of predefined entries that can be selected when entering a format.

-The field must be entered in one of the following styles:
+The format must be entered in one of the following styles:

-- _**format**_

-  The format can be multiple formats separated by semi-colons.

-  Each format may take one of the following forms:

 - *relative format*

   A relative format is the PHP term for modifying date/times and for more information on them, please see [PHP's relative formats](http://php.net/manual/en/datetime.formats.relative.php)

 - *interval format*

   An interval format is the PHP term for specifying date/time intervals for more information on them, please see [PHP's interval\_spec](http://php.net/manual/en/dateinterval.construct.php)

-- _**label (format)**_

-  The label is purely a descriptive term that is shown to help the user understand what the format is attempting to achieve.
-The format must match the above format style
+You can utilise multiple formats in one frequency by separating them with a semi colon (;).
+Each format will be applied to the one before it in a cascading effect.
+When using multiple formats, you can switch between `Relative` and `Interval` formats, but it is not advised to mix these as it will be easier to read using just multiple relative formats.

 ## Examples